Welcome to Get4x Support - We\"re here to help.

 The exchange rates that we list on the platform are for currencies that money changers have in stock.
 Money changers get their supply of foreign currencies based on the daily demand that they receive for various foreign currencies, hence they may not have any stock of a currency that is rarely requested for.
-If you are looking to exchange your local currency for a rare currency, you may not be able to find any exchange rates.

 Have something to say to us?
 Let us know by sending your comments to email@example.com.